 To prepare students for the job market, specialized coursework can be chosen in the junior and senior years.
 Students can select tracks in child/adolescent development, community mental health/substance abuse, or elder populations.
 For students not ready to specialize, a variety of courses are available.
-Because we have a large department (five full-time members who are psychologists and clinical social workers) we are able to offer a wider range of courses than usually found at a small college.
+Because we have a large department (five full-time members who are psychologists and clinical social workers) we are able to offer a wider range of courses than are usually found at a small college.

 Many courses offer hands-on learning.
 In Adulthood and Aging, students “adopt” a nursing home resident for the semester and write a life history of their “adoptee.”
 Students enrolled in Responding to Psychological Trauma participate in disaster response exercises with American Red Cross volunteers, state agency personnel, and Vermont Homeland Security.
 In another course, service learning projects have included developing substance abuse prevention exercises for elementary school students or for college students.
 These real-life experiences help students change lives.

 This degree will prepare you well for the growing fields of psychology and human services.
 The combination of theoretical knowledge and hands-on experience will be easily applied to new jobs or graduate schools.
 Students also leave Lyndon with many close friends and faculty mentors to help pave the way to their new professions.